 The aggressive edges and blacked out rims combine for a great modern look.
 It’s half scooter and half space shuttle.
 Honda is powering this little space machine with a brand new liquid cooled 4-stroke 50.
 It uses some of the same engineering tricks as the Ruckus: a side mounted radiator, floorboard located gas tank, camshaft driven water pump and ACG starting technology (no starter motor).
 The Dunk actually goes beyond, as it also incorporates fuel injection and idle stop systems like non-North American versions of the PCX 150.

 There’s no word yet on North America, or even if Honda has planned this as a world model.
 There will likely be some hint at the upcoming Tokyo show in late November, but any North American introduction won’t be for a while.
 If it does come here, a name change might be in order - Honda Tron has a nice vibe to it.
-Check out a nice gallery of Dunk pictures from Honda UK.
-What do you think?
 If it does come here, all this technology will likely mean a premium price.